Mayurbhanj district: Prehistory

 The archaeological evidence suggest that human settlements in the Mayurbhanj district date back to the Lower Paleolithic era of the Stone Age.
 These settlements thrived alongside the Budhabalanga River and its tributaries.
-The presence of a consistent water source not only supported early human inhabitants but also attracted wildlife from the Similipal forest, facilitating the hunting of smaller animals from the safety of caves.
+The presence of a consistent water source attracted wildlife from the Similipal forest, facilitating the hunting of smaller animals from the safety of caves by supporting early human inhabitants.
 The region's thin forest cover also provided edible roots and fruits.

 Some Lower Paleolithic stone tools from Mayurbhanj district.

 The tools used by these early settlers were quite basic, resembling split pebbles with minimal flaking, similar to those found in Paleolithic industries in Africa.
 These tools evolved over time to include handaxes, cleavers, scrapers, knives, rostrocarinates, and points, varying in complexity, shape, and size.
 Stratigraphy does not provide a means to categorize them into distinct groups for understanding their technical development.
 Typo-technological analysis suggests the presence of two specific tool types with manufacturing techniques akin to European Abbevilian, Acheulian, and Clactonian industries.